Why I'm not a real estate agent

 In 2009 I took the two Pennsylvania real estate courses in order to educate myself before I did battle with a real estate firm in Canada.
 One Friday I saw an ad on my local CraigsList from a real estate broker in Erie looking for new agents.
 I decided to see how good my chances were of associating myself with the agency either as a home stager to help her agents sell properties faster, or a licensed agent.

-book on selling homes, working with an author on a book about buying condos, owning a real estate advertising service (which I later sold); selling 3 homes, raw land of my own and a timeshare of my Dad's; studying housing construction, and being a home stager.
+We met and I shared with her some of my own property selling experience that I could bring to her agency: hosting a real estate radio show, writing a book on selling homes, working with an author on a book about buying condos, owning a real estate advertising service (which I later sold); selling 3 homes, raw land of my own and a timeshare of my Dad's; studying housing construction, and being a home stager.
 I not only have a degree in Family and Consumer Science, but also a degree in Business and Marketing and owned my own successful public relations and marketing consulting firm for 30 years.
 I hoped all this would demonstrate my business skills, what a go-getter I am and how much I could bring to her agency and her company's bank account.

-home staging - Great, I thought!
+She went on and on about the benefits of home staging - Great, I thought!
 She'll ask me to stage her listed homes for bigger profits - and I asked if she would refer me so I could help her agents sell their listed homes faster so I could increase her revenues and at the same time earn enough to cover my licensing exam fees and professional real estate fees (about $2,000).She said NO.

 Huh?

+Did you get that?
 She wasn't willing to let me bring her income faster that would also allow me to cover the expenses required to work for her and earn her even more income.

-shop girl for a florist or department store.
+Instead she told me I should stop writing, consulting, speaking, selling books, and home staging, and go get a $7 an hour retail job working full-time as a shop girl for a florist or department store.
 "What?," I thought to myself, "Is she insane?"
 I was speechless.
 I simply looked at her and smiled, a frozen smile, but a smile nonetheless.
 In a store I would earn in one day ($45 after deductions) less than I can earn in 15 minutes as a consultant or a day as a home stager ($450).
 I was incredulous.

 I suspected that her intention was to crush my spirit, but for what purpose I couldn't guess.
 I haven't worked for that low a wage since I worked to put myself through 6 years of university.
 That was 4 decades ago.
 I do far better as an entrepreneur and consultant than as an employee.